How IBM’s new AI assistant is taking cybersecurity to the next level

 TAGS

 IBM’s latest advancement in cybersecurity technology promises to transform how security threats are managed and mitigated.
-The tech giant has introduced a cutting-edge generative AI capability to its managed Threat Detection and Response (TDR) Services, aimed at bolstering the efficiency and effectiveness of IBM Consulting analysts in safeguarding clients against cyber threats.
+The tech giant has introduced a cutting-edge capability to its managed Threat Detection and Response (TDR) Services, aimed at bolstering the efficiency and effectiveness of analysts in safeguarding clients against cyber threats.
 This new development, built on IBM’s watsonx data and AI platform, is set to accelerate and enhance the process of threat identification, investigation, and response.

 Enhanced Threat Detection with Generative AI

-IBM’s new Cybersecurity Assistant integrates generative AI technology into its existing TDR Services, enabling IBM Consulting’s security experts to streamline operations and improve client security outcomes.
+IBM’s new integrates generative AI technology into its existing TDR Services, enabling IBM Consulting’s security experts to streamline operations and improve client security outcomes.
 This assistant is part of IBM Consulting Advantage, the company’s AI services platform, which focuses on delivering consistent, high-quality, and rapid solutions to clients.

 Mark Hughes, Global Managing Partner of Cybersecurity Services at IBM Consulting, highlighted the challenges faced by security teams in the modern threat landscape.
 According to Hughes, cyber incidents are evolving into complex, multi-dimensional events, putting a strain on security resources.
 The introduction of generative AI aims to alleviate these pressures by reducing the need for manual investigations and operational tasks, thereby allowing analysts to focus on proactive and precise threat responses.